Getting started with data analysis#

 dtype: object

-Here we see that YEARMODA is an integer value (with 64-bit precision; int64), while the other values are all decimal values with 64-bit precision (float64).
+Here we see that YEARMODA is contains integer values with 64-bit precision (int64), while the other columns contain decimal values with 64-bit precision (float64).

 How would you print out the number of columns in our DataFrame?